Here's a quick checklist for making a will in Rhode Island:

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

-In a few states, you can make a legal will digitally – that is, you can make the will, sign it, and have it witnessed without ever printing it out.
+In a handful of states, you can make a legal will digitally—that is, you can make the will, sign it, and have it witnessed without ever printing it out.
 Although such electronic wills are currently available in only a minority of states, many other states are considering making electronic wills legal.
-It is generally assumed that most states will allow them in the near future.
-Additionally, Rhode Island law specifically says that it recognizes wills that are made in other states that complied with the other state's laws.
-Rhode Island General Laws § 33-5-7.
+Rhode Island currently doesn't allow e-wills, but that may change in the future.

 You can find Rhode Island's laws about making wills here: Rhode Island General Laws Title 33 Probate Practice Procedure Chapter 33-5 Execution and Revocation of Wills.